 Creating the syrup: First, take strawberries and cut them up into a measuring cup.
 Next, take 2 to 4 dates depending on how sweet you like your syrup and remove the seeds, splitting them up.
 Do not juice the seeds.
 They are hard as stones and will not juice.
 Second, place the dates and strawberries into the magic-bullet juicer and juice until they turn to liquid.

 You can change it up.
-Premier protein shakes offer 24 different flavors including their newest flavor cinnamon bun.
+Premier protein shakes offer 24 different flavors, including their newest flavor, cinnamon bun.
 Imagine how delicious cinnamon bun pancakes will taste.
 Also, you can add fruit to the pancake mix to give the pancakes an extra kick.
-When adding fruit, make sure you cut it up into small dices and stirring it up well into the batter mix.
+When adding fruit, make sure you cut it up into small dice and stir it well into the batter mix.
 While we provided directions for strawberry syrup, you can use any fruit you desire.
-Some fruit will require water or oil because they do not juice well.
+However, some fruit will require water or oil because they do not juice well.

 - Pancakes Mix: Carbohydrates 66g, Protein 10g, Fat 0, Calories 320

 - Premier Protein Shake: Carbohydrates 1 g, Protein 10g, Fat 1g, Calories 53

 - Coconut Oil: Carbohydrates 0g, Protein 0g, Fat 5g, Calories 43g

 - Dates: Carbohydrates 15g, Protein 1g, Fat 0g, Calories 55